Plastics Vs Polymers | A Comprehensive Comparison

 Synthetic polymers range from Teflon, Polyethylene, nylon, polyester, epoxy, etc.

-The classification of a synthetic polymer is determined by its fundamental structure, physical properties, and applications.
 There are thousands of polymers out there, so it is crucial to understand their attributes and uses to ensure they are used in suitable applications.

 Structure

-The molecular structure of a polymer can be described at various length scales, from the sub-nm length scale up to the macroscopic one.
-To synchronize everything properly, as a matter of fact, there is a hierarchy of structures in which each stage provides the foundation for the next one.
-The starting tip of a polymer’s structure is its component monomer’s identity.
+To synchronize everything correctly, as a matter of fact, there is a hierarchy of structures in which each stage provides the foundation for the next one.

-After that, the microstructure essentially represents the monomer sorting and arrangement within the polymer at a reach of a single chain.
-The microstructure plays a key role in figuring out the possibility of a polymer to configure phases with different arrangements.
+After that, the microstructure essentially represents the monomer sorting and arrangement within the polymer at the reach of a single chain.

 The molecular structure of a polymer decides the fundamental properties of the material.
 The following are the points crucial in classifying a particular polymer material.